olives-2/vicipaper/README.md

 awww img %img%
 ```

 *note*: AWWW's executable is still named `swww` in most package managers.
-Use `swww` of `awww` depending on which version you are using.
+Use `swww` or `awww` depending on which version you are using.

 ## Roadmap